 Museum on the Mound

-- Nelson Monument - A tower built in memory of Admiral Lord Nelson to commemorate the victory over the French and Spanish, at the Battle of Trafalgar.
+Nelson Monument - A tower built in memory of Admiral Lord Nelson to commemorate the victory over the French and Spanish, at the Battle of Trafalgar.
 Visit on October 21, Trafalgar Day, and see the Trafalgar flag signal being flown that reads “England Expects that every man will do his duty”.
-The tower has a time ball that is dropped daily at 1 pm, historically used to set your time piece by.
-Visit during opening hours to climb to the top for views of the city.
+The tower also has a time ball that is dropped daily at 1 pm, which historically was used to set your time-piece by.
+If you visit during opening hours you can climb to the top of the tower for views of the city.
 We arrived before it was open and didn’t get to go inside the tower.
-However, views from Calton Hill itself were enough for us.
+However, views from Calton Hill itself were enough for us!

 Scottish Parliament Building

 Head down Calton Hill and make your way back to the main road towards city center.
 About a block down, make a left on Calton Road and then a left at the end of the road.
 At the roundabout, the Scottish Parliament Building will be on your left.
 (Alternatively, use GPS and a mapping app to take a footpath down the hill from Calton Hill that intersects with Calton Road near the end of the street.)

 Scottish Parliament will be hard to miss as it’s a very modern building that sticks out among the older traditional stone buildings of Edinburgh.